Menesth/MicroTorch/README.md

 # MicroTorch

-Implementation of the backpropagation progragation algorithm.
+Short implementation of the backpropagation algorithm.

-Based on A. Karpathy's micrograd.

 Note 1: the feature matrix X must be of shape (N, p) = (Nb samples, Nb features)